Expand description

 - Holds data from a successful pointer hit test.
 See

-Hits - An event produced by a picking backend after it has run its hit tests, describing the entities under a pointer.
+Hits - A message produced by a picking backend after it has run its hit tests, describing the entities under a pointer.